aya-saad/aya-saad.github.io/index.md

 [W.1]	Saad, A., Invited Talk with title: From a Generic to a Customized Framework: Paving the Way for WebCT, Presented in Syllabus Fall 2002 Conference.
 November 2002, Boston Mariott Newton, Boston MA, USA, 2002.

+#### Popular Science Articles and interviews
+Gemini article by Nancy Bazilchuk, A robotic microplankton sniffer-dog https://norwegianscitechnews.com/2021/05/a-robotic-microplankton-sniffer-dog/ (May 2021)

+### Conference Organizations and Participations
+Chair of the Robust AI, an invited session at the International Conference of Knowledge-Based and Intelligent Engineering Systems (KES) since September 2021.

 ### Member of the reviewing committees
 -	The International Symposium on Big Data Principles, Architectures, and Application (BDAA).
 -	The IEEE International Conference on Cyber, Physical and Social Computing (CPSCOM).